-The Commission's contractually required contribution rate for the year ended June 30, 2019 was 13.72% of covered employee compensation.
-This rate was based on an actuarially determined rate from an actuarial valuation.
-This rate, when combined with employee contributions, was expected to finance the costs of benefits earned by an employee during the year, with an additional amount to finance any unfunded accrued liability.
-Contributions to the pension plan from the Commission were \$35,265 and \$40,173 for the years ended June 30, 2019 and 2018, respectively.
+The Commission's contractually required contribution rate for the year ended June 30, 2020 was 13.72% of covered employee compensation.
+This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2018.
+This rate, when combined with employee contributions, was expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
+Contributions to the pension plan from the Commission were \$45,199 and \$35,265 for the years ended June 30, 2020 and 2019, respectively.